bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 - TOC
 {:toc}

 > The API Explorer is a new feature in beta with limited access.
-You can request access by following this link.
+You can request access by [contacting our team](mailto:hello@bump.sh).
 {: .info}

 ## What is the API Explorer?